nodejs/package-maintenance/README.md

 ## How to Join

+The package-maintence team has two levels of membership.
+Administrative members and regular members.

-If you'd like to be listed as a team member, open a PR adding yourself to this [MEMBERS.md](MEMBERS.md) along with a few words on how you are planning to contribute to the team's efforts.
+If you'd like to be listed as regular team member, open a PR adding yourself to this [MEMBERS.md](MEMBERS.md) along with a few words on how you are planning to contribute to the team's efforts.

+Administrative members take on additional levels of responsibility with respect to managing the [pkgjs](https://github.com/pkgjs) organization and the other repositories managed by the working group.
+Administrative members should have a long standing involvement in the working group.

+Individuals who have made significant contributions and who wish to be considered as an Administrative member may create an issue or contact an Administrative WG member directly.
+It is not necessary to wait for an Administrative WG member to nominate the individual.

+For more details refer to the WG Governance document.

 ## Logistics